Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information: Interactions and Their Duals

-\paragraph{Dual information}We can calculate the dual notion of mutual information, denoted $MI^*$, by first noting that the dual to a Boolean algebra is a Boolean algebra, so we still have that $\mu(x, y) = (-1)^{|x| - |y|}$, and simply replacing $P$ by $P^\text{op}$ in equation \ref{eq:MIasMTF}:
+Let us start with mutual information.
+We can calculate the dual mutual information, denoted $MI^*$, by~first noting that the dual to a Boolean algebra is another Boolean algebra, meaning that we have $\mu(x, y) = (-1)^{|x| - |y|}$.
+Simply replacing $P$ with $P^\text{op}$ in Equation \eqref{eq:MIasMTF} yields